gufeijun/gscript/README.md

 ### Features

-+ function
++ Function

   + Multiple return values

   + Closure
   + Recursive function call

-+ All standard libraries are packaged into one executable, which means, to install or use gscipt it's no need to configure some  environment variables.
++ All standard libraries are packaged into one executable, which means, to install or use gscript it's no need to configure some  environment variables.

 + Object-oriented programming